MTHFR and Fibromyalgia: Is There a Connection | Methyl-Life®

 MTHFR affects the body’s ability to create methylfolate.
 Methylfolate is essential for producing neurotransmitters such as serotonin, dopamine, and norepinephrine, which help regulate mood and pain perception.

-Low serotonin has been linked to chronic pain disorders such as fibromyalgia.
-There is also a significant association between COMT (catecholaminergic enzyme) and regulation of serotonin
+Low serotonin has been linked to chronic pain7 disorders such as fibromyalgia.
+There is also a significant association between COMT (catecholaminergic enzyme) and regulation of serotonin8).

-It is also known that various mental disorders, especially depression, often accompany fibromyalgia.
-The MTHFR polymorphism is also associated with psychiatric disorders such as anxiety, bipolar disorder, and schizophrenia.
+It is also known that various mental disorders, especially depression, often accompany10 fibromyalgia.
+The MTHFR polymorphism is also associated with psychiatric disorders11 such as anxiety, bipolar disorder, and schizophrenia.

-However, a Turkish study that investigated the link between the C677T gene polymorphism found it to be protective against fibromyalgia.
+However, a Turkish study that investigated the link between the C677T gene polymorphism found it to be protective against fibromyalgia12.
 The authors noted that further research would be required to explain this finding.

-MTHFR is also the most commonly identified gene in migraine, which is a known symptom of fibromyalgia.
+MTHFR is also the most commonly identified gene in migraine14, which is a known symptom of fibromyalgia.

 While there is some speculation about the link between MTHFR, fibromyalgia, and glutathione, evidence to support this theory is lacking.